 A closer look to the Pfeiffer Beach sand.
-Pink mineral is garnet.
+Pink mineral is almandine.
 Width of view 8 mm.

-Almandine grains are often present in granitic igneous rocks (S-type granites that have a sedimentary protolith).
+Almandine grains are often present in granitic igneous rocks (S-type or peraluminous granites that have a sedimentary protolith).
 Width of sample from Estonia is 8 cm.

 Sometimes garnet crystals are very concentrated in beach sand.
 This sand sample is from Nome in Alaska which also contains gold.
 Width of view is 10 mm.